More Specials: Recording

 Regardless, as Dammers was the band's production mastermind, he dominated the recording.
 Byers reflected that, with More Specials, the Specials "went from With the Beatles to Sgt.
 Pepper's without doing Rubber Soul," a comment Panter found to be "very pertinent," who noted that: "[Dammers would] often say we've done that, now let's do something else.
 And other people would say, hey we've got this great thing going on here, why are we doing something different?
 That was probably the beginning of the fracturing of the band."
-During recording, Dammers had a heated row with Bradbury, who wanted to do a "2 Tone review, mixing ska, soul and reggae," which seemed like a good idea to him and Panter.
-Recording was also hindered by outside interference, most notably when a journalist entered the studio to interview the band, who were recording one of the songs who then felt the interruption had sabotaged the "vibe" of the song.
-Another contributing factor to the dark tone of More Specials was the drink and drug-related issues within the band, racial squabbles in the audience of the band's live shows and guitarist Lynval Golding being victim to a violent racist attack.
+During recording, Dammers had a heated row with Bradbury, who wanted to do a "2 Tone review, mixing ska, soul and reggae," which Panter also advocated.
+Recording was also hindered by outside interference, including when a journalist entered the studio to interview the band, who felt the interruption had sabotaged the "vibe" of the song they were working on.
+Further contributing factors to the dark tone of More Specials were the drink and drug-related issues within the band, racial squabbles in the audience of the band's live shows and guitarist Lynval Golding being victim to a violent racist attack.

 For his experiments in Muzak, the "cheesy" tone of the pre-recorded rhythms on Dammers' newly bought Yamaha home organ, especially the Latin-America rhythms, were integral to his vision.
 For the Muzak-style tracks, including "Stereotypes", "I Can't Stand It" and "International Jet Set", the band sacrificed the live 'ensemble' recording of their first album for a "one instrument at a time" multitrack recording style, firstly laying down the keyboard and drum tracks, then adding bass, then guitar, and so on, contributing to a "totally different feel to the music" that Panter disliked.